 If a company doesn’t align with your morals and values, it might be wise to steer clear.
 This is a tough line to navigate, but the writer of this article raises a good point.
 She says, “No matter how appealing a job opportunity sounds, if the people leading the organization aren’t honest, ethical people, you will not be happy in the job.”

 5. The job market is competitive.

 While the job market is certainly better than it once was, as a new grad you should take the time and effort to brand yourself.
 Setting yourself apart from your peers is not an easy task, but it will prove to be important when it comes to your job search.
 One way of branding yourself is using social media.
-Which brings me to my next point.
+This brings me to my next point.

 6. Use LinkedIn.

 By now, if you’re not on LinkedIn, you’re doing yourself a disservice.
-The world’s largest professional network is such an important tool when it comes to maintaining a strong network of connections, finding leads to new jobs and for staying up to date on information affecting various industries and companies.
+The world’s largest professional network is such an important tool when it comes to maintaining a strong network of connections, finding leads to new jobs and staying up to date on information affecting various industries and companies.
 At the same time, in-person connections made through networking remain important, too.
 Using LinkedIn as a supplemental tool in a job search is a great thing for new grads to do.

 7. Know that your career is yours.